kjmears/kjmears.github.io/_posts/sketchnotes/iwmw18/2018-07-18-iwmw18-panel-session.md

     - live
 cc: BY-SA
 ---
 Interesting perpectives on this panel.
 This conference has always been great for having sponsors that are a million miles away from a hard sell, and a few came and gave their advice on how to work with external people.
-Treating suppliers like people and making some effort to include them in a meaningful way meand you actually get more out of the whole relationship.
+Treating suppliers like people and making some effort to include them in a meaningful way means you actually get more out of the whole relationship.
 Who knew?